common-fate/docs-archive/docs/common-fate/pdk-providers/02-target-groups.md

    --help, -h            show help
 ```
 You will need to specify:
-- The target group ID
+- The Target Group ID
 - The Handler ID
 - The kind of Handler
 - The priority for the Handler